erwan-haquet/tiler-observer/README.md

-# Client listener [Twitch Scrutinizer]
+# TILER Observer

 ## Project overview
-Twitch scrutinizer is a [Erwan Haquet](https://github.com/erwan-haquet) side-project.
+TILER for Twitch scrutinizer is a [Erwan Haquet](https://github.com/erwan-haquet) side-project.
-The goals are to **learn a bunch of new cool tools** like Symfony 4, Mercure, RabbitMQ, ReactJS, ElasticSearch... **use new concepts** like CQRS / Event sourcing and **enjoy coding** :)
+Goals are to **learn a bunch of new cool tools** like Symfony 4, Mercure, RabbitMQ, ReactJS, ElasticSearch... **use new concepts** like CQRS / Event sourcing and **enjoy coding** :)
+If you want to learn more, check out the [main repository](https://github.com/erwan-haquet/tiler-box).

-#### Chat listener
+#### Observer service
-A javascript twitch bot which is responsible for listening twitch chats and redirect formatted events to RabbitMQ.
+A javascript twitch bot which is responsible for listening twitch chats and redirect event as formatted commands to [Orchestrator service](https://github.com/erwan-haquet/tiler-orchestrator).

 ## Installation